-Under stock exchange listing standards established pursuant to Dodd-Frank, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser (after considering factors described in Section A.1 of Chapter I).
+obtain the advice of a compensation consultant, independent legal counsel or other adviser (after considering factors described in Section A.1 of Chapter I of this Guide).
 The rules require compensation committees to be directly responsible for the appointment, compensation and oversight of the advisers they retain and the company to provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to the advisers.
 Additionally, the charter of a compensation committee must address these rights and responsibilities.
 As noted above, disclosure requirements mandate detailed disclosure of fees and services in respect of consultants who are not independent.

 Notwithstanding this heavy emphasis on consultant independence, retention of separate advisers for each of the compensation committee and management when considering issues of executive compensation may not always serve the company's best interests.
 Such an approach can give rise to inefficiencies in compensation discussions, put a board of directors in the awkward position of receiving conflicting advice, create a bad record if litigation subsequently arises and, perhaps most importantly, create an adversarial relationship between management and the board of directors.
 While directors should have full access to any consultants that are ultimately retained by the company and have the ability and time to ask focused questions of them, the use of consultants is not legally required, and a consultant's judgment should not be viewed as a substitute for a board of directors' exercise of judgment after careful and informed deliberation.
-As a matter of good corporate governance, compensation committees should understand the nature and scope of services that
+As a matter of good corporate governance, a compensation committee should understand the nature and scope of services that consulting firms and their affiliates provide to the company in order to evaluate any actual or perceived conflicts of interests.